ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Environment         Enter the environment in use when the bug arose - there is a drop-down of suggestions or you may type your own.
 Component/s         If you can identify in which software component the bug seems to arise then select from the drop-down or enter a new one.
 Note of course this may not be the root cause of the problem.
 Steps to Reproduce  Write down what you did to produce in Steps to Reproduce.
 Provide as much information as possible for someone else to be able to follow.
-Links to Log Files.
-Enter any links to log files if possible.
+Links to Log Files  Enter any links to log files if possible.
-Affects Version/s.
-Select at least one of the choices in Affects Version/s or type in a new version (of the system you were running).
+Affects Version/s   Select at least one of the choices in Affects Version/s or type in a new version (of the system you were running).
 Severity            Provide your own estimates of the Severity.
 (See below) Priority            Provide your own estimates of the Priority.
 (See below)
 =================== =================================================